solidusio/solidus_starter_frontend/README.md

 These commands will install the gem globally and copy this project's views, assets, routes, controllers, and specs to your project.
 You can change easily anything that we created; this gives you a lot of freedom of customization.

-You can choose to exclude the RSpec test suite by running `solidus_starter_frontend --skip-specs`.

 In addition, please note that the command will add Solidus Auth Devise frontend components to your app.
 At the moment, you will need to manually